gvallangca/disney-comics/README.md

 An API written in GraphQL in Spring Boot which returns a list of comic books.

 # Overview
-I had chose to use GraphQL in this use case because of the flexibility to filter the requested attributes.
+I chose to use GraphQL in this use case because of the flexibility to filter the requested attributes which are only necessary for the client.
+Unlike REST, it has fixed response.
+It can over or under fetch attributes.
+GraphQL also helped me to develop less endpoints.
+Unlike in REST, I may need to create different endpoints for different filter requirements or I may create plenty of nested conditional statements.
-It also helps me to develop less endpoints.
-With the use of GraphQL Query, it makes the development quite imperative compared to Spring MVC.
+With the use of GraphQL Query, it makes the development quite imperative compared to Spring MVC, it would take you.
 At the database persistence, I prefered to use JPA  because it's quick and easy to use but if in case I would need a more granular requirement, I may opt choose native JDBC or Spring JDBC.

 # Pre-requisites
 1. <a href="https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html">JDK 11</a>